wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 <hr />

+<a name="SpeechServices"></a>
    <a name="Speech"></a>

+## Speech Services

+Speech-to-text has <a target="_blank" href="https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-speech-to-text"">two different REST APIs</a>:

+* Speech-to-text (STT) REST API v3.0 is used for Batch transcription and Custom Speech.
+* Speech-to-text REST API for short audio is used for online transcription as an alternative to the Speech SDK.
+Requests using this API can transmit only up to 60 seconds of audio per request.

 ### Speech Translation (Speech-to-text aka STT)

-   Get the monthly subscription mobile app on
+   Get the <strong>monthly subscription</strong> mobile app on
    <a target="_blank" href="https://apps.apple.com/app/microsoft-translator/id1018949559">
    iPhone</a>, Android, or Amazon.
 It has a Phrasebook of common phrases.